simolus3/drift/docs/content/en/docs/Getting started/expressions.md

 and `currentDateAndTime` constants provided by moor.

 ## `IN` and `NOT IN`
-You can check whether an expression is in a list of values by using the `isIn` andd `isNotIn`
+You can check whether an expression is in a list of values by using the `isIn` and `isNotIn`
-method:
+methods:
 ```dart
 select(animals)..where((a) => a.amountOfLegs.isIn([3, 7, 4, 2]);
 ```